Recovery of Signals with Low Density: Kernel Result and Uncertainty Relation

 \begin{lem}[Bounds on the $\ell_\infty$ Matrix Norm] Let $\dicta\!\in\complexset^{M\times N_a}$ be a dictionary with coherence $\coha$ and $\vecx\in\complexset^{N_a}$ a nonzero signal.
 Then, the following inequalities hold:

 \end{lem}

-This result resembles lower and upper bounds on the $\ell_\infty$ matrix norm, which corresponds to the maximum absolute row sum of the Gram matrix~$\bA^H\bA$.
-The bounds in~\eqref{eq:normbound1}, however, depend on the $\delta$-density of the signal $\vecx$ and enable us to establish the following kernel (or nullspace) result.
+This result resembles lower and upper bounds on the $\ell_\infty$ matrix norm, which corresponds to the maximum absolute row sum of the Gram matrix~$\bA^\herm\bA$.
+The bounds in~\fref{eq:normbound1}, however, depend on the $\delta$-density of the signal $\vecx$ and enable us to establish the following kernel (or null space) result; a short proof is given in \fref{app:kernelresult}.